 Don’t waste it!

-For $22.50/month, you can drop off your households’ food scraps at one of our three compost hubs around Pōneke - and we’ll turn it into beautiful biodiverse compost that is full of microbes and mauri!
+For the same price as a roll of Council rubbish bags, you can drop off your households’ food scraps at one of our compost hubs around Pōneke - and we’ll do the rest!
+Our expert composters turn it into biodiverse compost that’s full of microbes & mauri - returning the energy to the whenua & closing the cycle.

 How it works